angellips/angellips.github.io/submissions.md

 **Digital Distribution (currently testing):**

-* We encourage Artists to manage their own digital distribution; and, make whatever artistic changes they feel are appropriate in order to ensure distribution can occur.
+* We encourage Artists to manage their own digital distribution; and, to make whatever artistic changes they feel are appropriate in order to ensure distribution can occur.

 * Digital distribution is, in our opinion, a faulty system as it currently stands, and we believe that the major services subject artists to unnecessary creative restrictions solely in order to increase their profits, as well as to cater towards unreasonable interpretations of copyright law (i.e., interpretations which heavily skew towards oppressing artistic expression).

-* That said, we are currently testing digital distro services in an attempt to provide that to Artists.
-The Artist payment model for this has been devised in a two-pronged manner that would provide an initial recuperation of up-front costs by Angel Lips (on a per release basis), followed by a lessening of our percentage cut in order to maximize Artist payment while simultaneously providing some compensation for the labor cost of Angel Lips.
+* That said, we understand the importance and are currently testing digital distro services in an attempt to provide that to Artists.

-* If the aforementioned plan is still feasible after our internal testing period, the manner in which it functions will be presented in these public guidelines, and Artists will be reached out to individually to determine their interest.
-Digital distro with Angel Lips will always be an opt-in system.
-We can not guarantee that digital distribution will ever exist. <br/><br/>
+* If the aforementioned internal testing period is successful, the manner in which it functions with Artists will be presented in these public guidelines, and Artists will be reached out to individually to determine their interest.
+Digital distro with Angel Lips will always be an opt-in system. <br/><br/>

 <!---